Does my child fit in their carrier?

 How do you tell if a carrier is too big?

 Common signs that a carrier may be too big for a child include bunched fabric behind their knees or their legs are not able to hang freely and bend at the knee.
-And for height, if the top of the carrier comes higher than mid cheek.
+And for height, if the top of the carrier comes higher than the bottom of their ears.

 Where should their arms go?

 Some children will prefer arms out of the carrier, some will prefer arms in, some like the choice to do both.
-As long as your child has good head and upper body control (roughly 4 months) they can have their arms out.
+As long as your child has good head and upper body control (roughly 4 months) and the fabric reaches their armpits, they can have their arms out.

 My child likes to have her arms out when alert and awake, but she likes to snuggle them in when she needs a rest.